GoldenMaximo/GoldenMaximo/README.md

 <p>I like to solve difficult problems and flex logic like it's a muscle.
 No pain no gain.</p>
 <p>Designs and layouts are cool but algorithms are cooler.</p>
+<p>And yes, although the stuff I've worked with/delved into might seem like a lot, I'm confident in my proficiency.</p>

 <h3>
     I'm currently working on: